codecarrotlabs/blog.codecarrot.net/_posts/code/devops/2017-07-10-kickstarting-your-business-without-servers-for-free.md

 Well, “Serverless” is not only about computing.
 Actually, it’s just a name for a trend and means much more than just removing the servers from your stack completely.

 <blockquote>
-“For me, ‘Serverless’ is using services where someone else manages the servers and some logic for you, thereby reducing your maintenance load” - #NoOps
+‘Serverless’ is using services where someone else manages the servers and some logic for you, thereby reducing your maintenance load” - #NoOps
 </blockquote>

 Ridiculous?
 At first glance it might be, but look.
 The today’s world already works this way.
 Take mail providers for example.
 Probably, you don’t run your own SMTP server but rely on Gmail.
 Or analytics solutions – instead of rolling your own, you probably use Google Analytics, Segment.io, Tableau or any other solution.
 This pattern is very common, and it’s taking the world of development by storm.